HarishKolla533/myreads-react/README.md

 ## Technical Features:
 * Redux architecture
-* LocalStorage usage to save Redux State
 * Testing with Jest and Enzyma (for components)
+* LocalStorage usage to sync Redux State
+* Validation with prop-types

 ## Get Started